 Although Bella's is closed to the public this summer, we have a great Room Service Menu for our guests.

 We have one wheelchair accessible room, Big Land Lodge.
 Bella's Restaurant, our Gallery & Gift Shop and Public Washrooms are accessible too (including Adult Change Tables).
 Some doorways may be small for some chairs at 32" & 36").
 We don't have automatic doors yet.

 We've got lots of great information about our area to help you find all the hidden treasures and see all the spectacular sites.
 We have a list of wheelchair accessible businesses on the Peninsula and tourist info in both English and French.

-Join us for delicious, healthy meals from mid-June until late September from 8am until 7pm.
+Our Room Service Menu has delicious, healthy meals from mid-June until late September from 8am until 7pm.

 We've got something for everyone!
 Along with traditional Newfoundland fare we specialize in WFPB (whole food plant based), vegetarian, vegan and we have gluten-free options too!

 Check out our menu below.

 If any of these accessibility aids would be helpful during your stay, just let us know and we'll put it in your room.

 We carry prints by Chris Ricketts in different sizes, along with work by other artists.

 We sell lots of artisan products like East Coast Glow, Newfoundland Salt Company, Random Island Soapery and more.